mhausenblas/usn-app/README.md

 	$ ./batch-layer.sh CHECK
 	The USN batch layer seems OK.

-Now the batch layer is built in and available in HDFS.
+Now the batch layer is generated and available in HDFS.
 Next we will build the serving layer in HBase.

 ### Serving Layer